 How Accurate Are STD Tests?

-Modern STD (Sexually Transmitted Disease) tests have become very good.
-However, it is important to note that there is no existing test that is going to be ~100% accurate every single time.
+Modern STD (sexually transmitted disease) tests have become super accurate, however, it is important to note that there is no existing test that is going to be ~100% accurate every single time.
 This has to do with the both the sensitivity and specificity of the test.
-Sensitivity refers to how good a test is at identifying an infection, while specificity refers to how good the test is at identifying who doesn’t have an infection.
-These are the two factors that determine how effective any given STD test is.

-Depending on these characteristics, tests can be classified as screening or diagnostic tests, depending on its sensitivity and specificity values (accuracy), and can be used as first or as last tests.
+Depending on these characteristics, tests can be classified as screening or diagnostic tests, depending on its sensitivity and specificity values (accuracy), and can be used during different stages of the diagnostic process.

 Over time, we’ve seen massive improvement in tests as part of the fight against the spread of STDs.
 That said, it should be noted that STD tests aren’t infallible, meaning that there is always the possibility of getting a false-positive or false-negative result, this will depend on various external factors, as well if the test is a Blood Test, a Rapid STD Test, or even an online test.